dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_dev_terraform_FULL_ansible.md

 The information below is from the development_terraform_ansible_intro README.
-All of the code below is included in this master branch as well.
-The file structure has been modified heavily and the functionality of the development code below in this master branch will not work precisely the same, hence the need for branching.
-For baisic terraform IaC and basic ansibile with grafana installation use the development branch below development_terraform_ansible_intro
+All of the code below is included in this branch  (dev_terraform_FULL_ansible_ and the master branch as well.
+The file structure has been modified heavily and the functionality of the development code below in this branch vs. the other branches awill not work precisely the same, hence the need for branching.
+For baisic terraform IaC and basic ansibile with grafana installation (local Cloud9) use the development branch below development_terraform_ansible_intro.
+For ansible integration wth terraform EC2 instance for granfana and prometheus, use the dev_terraform_FULL_ansible branch.
+For latest use the master branch.

 =====================================================================